You’ve read tons product descriptions…

 When to Use Cardioids

-The advantage of using cardioid mics seems obvious, right?
+The advantage of using cardioid mics seems simple, right?
 It records where you point it, and ignores everything else.
 Which is why it is the obvious choice for vocal mics.

-But here are some specific examples of when it’s ESPECIALLY useful:
+But here are some less-obvious examples when it’s ESPECIALLY useful:

 - Miking up a drum kit – With so many instruments so close together, isolation might seem impossible.
 But it CAN be done, with the right cardioid mics, positioned in the right spots.